rverbio/android-sdk/README.md

 If you don't have a custom application, you can also initialize Rverbio from the first activity your app launches.
 There are a couple caveats, though:

-* You will want to ensure that it is only initialized once.
-If it is initialized multiple times, everything will still work, but the "Session Started" logging will be inaccurate, and all data relating to session length and number of visits may be wrong.
 * If a user can enter your app through different activities, you will need to ensure that Rverbio is initialized on any of the possible starting activities, but again, you will want to ensure that it is only initialized once.

 **Custom Data**

-At any time, after Rverbio has been initialized, you can pass data to the Rverbio instance in the form of Key/Value Pairs.
+At any time after Rverbio has been initialized, you can pass data to the Rverbio instance in the form of Key/Value Pairs.
 Whatever data you attach to the instance will get attached to any feedback sent by the user.

 For instance: if you tell Rverbio that a user has just purchased your game's latest power-up, and they submit feedback later that session, that data will get sent along with their feedback.